What is Hojicha tea?

 Hojicha: The Roasted Green Tea You’ll Fall in Love With

 Japan is the world’s foremost producer of fine green teas, some of which we’re all familiar with.
 There’s the green tea we enjoy at sushi and other Japanese restaurants, as well as delicious matcha.
-But, there’s one lesser-known green tea that packs a ton of flavour, and is a favourite among many locals.
+But, there’s one lesser-known green tea that packs a ton of flavor, and is a favorite among many locals.
 Today, we’re taking a deep dive into hojicha.